 - 1.1.
-This test method describes a procedure for testing the rutting and moisture-susceptibility of asphalt mixture pavement samples in the Hamburg Wheel-Tracking Device. - 1.2.
+This test method describes a procedure for testing the rutting and moisture-susceptibility of asphalt mixture payement samples in the Hamburg wheel-tracking device. - 1.2.
 The method describes the testing of a submerged, compacted asphalt mixture in a reciprocating rolling-wheel device.
 This test provides information about the rate of permanent deformation from a moving, concentrated load.
 A laboratory compactor has been designed to prepare slab specimens.
 Also, the Superpave Gyratory Compactor (SGC) has been designed to compact specimens in the laboratory.
 Alternatively, field cores having a diameter of 150 mm (6 in.), 250 mm (10 in.), or 300 mm (12 in.), or saw-cut slab specimens may be tested. - 1.3.
 The test method is used to determine the premature failure susceptibility of asphalt mixture due to weakness in the aggregate structure, inadequate binder stiffness, or moisture damage.
 This test method measures the rut depth and number of passes to failure. - 1.4.
 This test method measures the potential for moisture damage effects because the specimens are submerged in temperature-controlled water during loading. - 1.5.
+This test method is intended to be the standard; however, agencies may require deviations for various reasons, including test temperature, maximum rut depth calculation, equipment, or others.
+Deviations must be documented and made available to any accreditation or certifying entities or stakeholders, such as contractors and material producers, upon request. - 1.6.
 This standard may involve hazardous materials, operations, and equipment.
 This standard does not purport to address all of the safety concerns associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use. - 1.6.
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use. - 1.7.
 The quality of the results produced by this standard are dependent on the competence of the personnel performing the procedure and the capability, calibration, and maintenance of the equipment used.
 Agencies that meet the criteria of R 18 are generally considered capable of competent and objective testing/sampling/inspection/etc. Users of this standard are cautioned that compliance with R 18 alone does not completely assure reliable results.
 Reliable results depend on many factors; following the suggestions of R 18 or some similar acceptable guideline provides a means of evaluating and controlling some of those factors.